Dataflow Accelerator Architecture for Autonomous Machine Computing: Abstract

 \section{Abstract}

-The commercialization of autonomous machines is a thriving sector, and likely to be the next major computing demand driver, after PC, cloud computing, and mobile computing.
-Nevertheless, a suitable computer architecture for autonomous machines is missing, and many companies are forced to develop \textit{ad hoc} computing solutions that are neither scalable nor extensible.
-In this article, we analyze the demands of autonomous machine computing, and argue for the promise of dataflow architectures in autonomous machines.
+Commercial autonomous machines is a thriving sector, one that is likely the next ubiquitous computing platform, after Personal Computers (PC), cloud computing, and mobile computing.
+Nevertheless, a suitable computing substrate for autonomous machines is missing, and many companies are forced to develop \textit{ad hoc} computing solutions that are neither principled nor extensible.
+By analyzing the demands of autonomous machine computing, this article proposes Dataflow Accelerator Architecture (DAA), a modern instantiation of the classic dataflow principle, that matches the characteristics of autonomous machine software.